zhoubenjia/MotionRGBD-PAMI/README.md

  We propose to decouple and recouple spatiotemporal representation for RGB-D-based motion recognition.
 The Figure in the first line illustrates the proposed multi-modal spatiotemporal representation learning framework.
 The Figure in the second line shows the learning of decoupling and multi-stage recoupling saptiotemporal representation from a unimodal data.

 ## 4. Train and Evaluate
-All of our models except NTU-RGBD are pre-trained on the [20BN Jester V1 dataset](https://www.kaggle.com/toxicmender/20bn-jester).
+We pre-trained all of our models on the [20BN Jester V1 dataset](https://www.kaggle.com/toxicmender/20bn-jester), except for NTU-RGBD.
+Alternatively, one can use the parameters trained on NTU-RGBD to initialize the model before training on other datasets, such as IsoGD, NvGesture and THU-READ.

 ### Unimodal Training
 Take training an RGB model with 8 GPUs on the NTU-RGBD dataset as an example,